etordera/servermonitor/README.md

 ```
 ./servermonitor.py config.ini
 ```

+#### Continuous monitoring
-You can set up a cron job and call the script periodically for continuous monitorization.
+When running on Linux, you can set up a cron job and call the script periodically for continuous monitoring.
 For instance, if you want to check your servers every 5 minutes, add something like this to your `crontab`:
 ```
 */5 * * * * root /path/to/servermonitor.py /path/to/config.ini
 ```
+When running on Windows, set up a task in [Task Scheduler](https://en.wikipedia.org/wiki/Windows_Task_Scheduler).
+On MacOs, use [launchd](https://developer.apple.com/library/content/documentation/MacOSX/Conceptual/BPSystemStartup/Chapters/ScheduledJobs.html).

 ---